eport01/restaurants_fe/README.md

 ## Installation Instructions
-1. Clone and install the [backend API](https://github.com/eport01/restaurant_fastapi)
+1. Clone, install, and run the [backend API](https://github.com/eport01/restaurant_fastapi)
-2. Clone and instaill this Frontend repository, cd into directory and run ``npm install``
+2. Clone and install this Frontend repository, cd into directory and run ``npm install``
 3. Run ``npm start``
 4. Navigate to your local server